breedx2/noshare/README.md

   maybe there should be a way to keep an offer open/alive for some time or number of serves.
 * no idea if ssh key passphrase prompts work, probably not.
+* send/receive buffers are both static and hard coded -- a dynamic approach might yield more efficient transfers.